All Things Stewart Springs

 More of a pit experience.

-...along with altered-consciousness episodes by the truckload...and countless life-liberating, uplifted-awareness, reintegrated body-mind-spirit breakthroughs...all complements of the place's rare earth medicine, more profoundly experienced for the land having a long tradition of public-minded dedication -- and having the freedom to lose unneeded cover if one chose...no constrictive condom of cloth as it were, dulling and crimping one's sensory wellbeing, thus expediting body-mind-spirit re-integration; being in the altogether could easily enable feeling more together.
-One was free to more fully experience the sauna, coldplunge, and sunning deck's palliative benefits.
+...along with altered-consciousness episodes by the truckload...and countless life-liberating, uplifted-awareness, reintegrated body-mind-spirit breakthroughs...all complements of the place's rare earth medicine, more profoundly experienced for the land having a long tradition of public-minded dedication -- and, since 2000, having the freedom to lose unneeded cover if one chose...no constrictive condom of cloth as it were, dulling and crimping one's sensory wellbeing, thus expediting body-mind-spirit rejuvenation; being in the altogether could easily enable feeling, well, more together.
+One was free to most fully experience the sauna, coldplunge, and sunning deck's palliative benefits.

 Such a formerly experienced positive, even euphoric, mindstate was, of course, something ostensibly valued by the group, at least going by Pneuma's transpersonal psychology mission statement (posted here somewhere).

-Lest one get too depressed by the current state of affairs, check out the sea of heartfelt rave reviews and excerpts on the Review Rants & Raves page.
-Scroll way down, about half way, past opening pans and long Intro, to cull countless re-posts, in different-colored text, Along with some positive ones on other linked review pages, they remind everyone who has ever visited the place back in the day what an absolute treasure the place was...and spark a vision of what it can be again with enough fans' collective envisioning: the realm's resurrection under new, appropriate stewardship.
+Lest one get too depressed by the current state of affairs, check out the sea of vintage heartfelt rave reviews and excerpts on the Review Rants & Raves page.
+Scroll way down, about half way, past opening pans, to cull the countless re-posts, in different-colored text.
+Along with some positive ones on other linked review pages, they remind any who have ever visited the place in the day what an absolute treasure the place was...and hopefully spark a vision of what it can be again with enough fans' collective envisioning: the realm's resurrection under new, appropriate stewardship, becoming a nonprofit 501(c)(3) corporation dedicated to furthering public well being.

 super structured enlightenment model for indoctrinating therapists in new ways to aid psychotherapy clients with big bucks festering in distant cities.